1. No Win No Fee, Speculative Agreement

 We urge you to query other law firms on their practice of charging interest or referring you to a litigation lender for these third party costs.

 Again, Potts Lawyers’ aim is to provide you with the maximum amount of compensation ‘in the hand’ as opposed to eroding the settlement sum away with additional hidden costs such as uplift fees and interests charges.
 We believe it is your right to be justly compensated for the wrongdoing the caused your personal injuries and that law firms should not be unjustly awarded for assisting you with your personal injury claim.

-4. No Charge for Paralegals or Assistants
+4. No Charge for Secretaries or Assistants

 Many of the larger personal injury law firms charge an hourly rate for their administrative team.
 This means if you call a law firm, you could be charged by a receptionist, who transfers your call to a secretary, who transfers your call to a paralegal, before you even get to speak with your lawyer!
 This is a sure way to secure the maximum amount of your compensation being eroded away in professional services costs.

 We do not believe it is fair for you to be charged for administrative services provided by support staff.
-These costs are all part of running a business, and should not be an additional charge to you in circumstances where there is no qualified or professional service being performed.
+These costs are all part of running a business, and should not be an additional charge to you in circumstances where there is no qualified or paraprofessional service being performed.

 We will only charge for outsourced administrative services such as photocopying large and comprehensive materials for briefs and counsel – if such outsourced services are indeed required

 Our aim is to ensure you receive the maximum amount of compensation ‘in the hand’.
 We do not believe it is morally appropriate to increase your legal costs by charging for administrative support staff.

 We encourage you to ask your prospective personal injury lawyer about their fee structure and whether their firm charges for support staff.
 Potts Lawyers never has, and never will, engage in any practice that unfairly benefits the firm over and above your right to be justly compensated for your personal injuries.